 Why Sun Exposure?

 Humans evolved in the sun, and depend on a certain amount of sun exposure for good health.
 Photons from the sun interact with your body to produce a variety of specialized biomolecules, each of which is essential for the proper functioning of your complex body chemistry.
 These biomolecules include vitamin D, nitric oxide, melatonin, beta-endorphins, dopamine and others described on this website.

 Every one of the 37 trillion cells in your body has a receptor for one or more of these biomolecules.
-A shortage of these biomolecules manifests over time in higher risk for almost every known disease and adverse health condition including a shortened life expectancy.
+A shortage of these biomolecules manifests over time in higher risk for a wide range of chronic and infectious diseases and adverse health conditions including shortened life expectancy.

 What is Serum 25(OH)D?

 Serum 25(OH)D is a precursor to vitamin D formed when photons from sun convert 7-dehydrocholesterol located in the lower layers of the skin into vitamin D3, which is then metabolized in the liver to form 25(OH)D (also known as 25-hydroxyvitamin D).
 The level of 25(OH)D in the blood (serum 25(OH)D) is used to determine a person’s vitamin D status.
 25(OH)D is subsequently metabolized in the kidneys into 1-25-dihydroxyvitamin D, the active form of vitamin D.

 Since 70%-90% of 25(OH)D is produced by sun exposure, the level of 25(OH)D in your blood is at the same time a measure of your vitamin D status and a biomarker for sun exposure.
 It is the best metric currently available for the amount of your sun exposure and thus for the adequacy of the other biomolecules produced in your body by sun exposure.